elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ## NumPy N-dimensional arrays

-One of the key NumPy data types is the N-dimensional array (ndarray).
+One of the key NumPy data types is the N-dimensional array (ndarray, or just array).
-Ndarrays must be homogenous; all items in an ndarray must be the same type and size.
+Arrays must be homogeneous; all items in an array must be the same type.
 In our case we will need to store integers.

 Ndarrays are called N-dimensional because they can have any number of dimensions.